 If the jury reaches a verdict of not guilty, the alleged offender is immediately released and free to go.
 If a guilty verdict is reached, then the judge sets a date for sentencing.
 If the jury is unable to agree on a verdict (also called a hung jury), then the judge can declare a mistrial and the prosecution may seek to have the case tried again before a new jury.

-An alleged offender is given the option before a trial even being to decide whether his or her potential sentenced will be determined by the judge or jury.
+The accused is given the option before the trial to decide whether his or her potential sentence will be determined by the judge or jury.
 If a jury is chosen, then the same jury that determined culpability will also decide the punishment in a separate hearing.

 If a judge is chosen, he or she may request a pre-sentence investigation report.
 The judge reviews the report and its recommendations before the sentencing hearing and a defense lawyer can also submit a additional evidence with mitigating factors that may support a lighter sentence.
 Depending on the alleged offense, sentencing may include imprisonment, fines, probation, and/or community service.

 If a person if convicted following a trial, he or she may appeal the case to the Court of Appeals.
 Both Tarrant County and Parker County are among the dozen counties served by the Second Court of Appeals in Fort Worth.
-Any subsequent appeals would go to the Texas Court of Criminal Appeals (CCA)m which is the court of last resort for all criminal matters in the Lone Star State.
+Any subsequent appeals would go to the Texas Court of Criminal Appeals (CCA), which is the court of last resort for all criminal matters in Texas.